New Brunswick business gets smart about milk jug recycling

 Each smart bin will also feature a wireless module designed to sound a buzzer as soon as a truck is within 3.5 metres, helping drivers to easily locate bins that may be hidden by snow or landscaping.
 “The possibilities of this system are unbelievable,” said Morin.
 “It means we will save a lot of time and money by not sending trucks out to collect containers that are not yet full.”

 In the meantime, Thermopak is working on a parallel project to use the plastic recovered from the milk jugs to produce a new material strong enough to be used in the construction industry.
 In the future, he plans to investigate other uses for the smart collection technology, including the consideration of smart bins for industrial and commercial use.

 “This technology could offer the same features for other recyclables,” said Morin.
 “Our ultimate goal is to recuperate all plastics currently going to landfill.”

 - Mitacs is a national, not-for-profit organization that has designed and delivered research and training programs in Canada for 17 years.

 - Working with 60 universities, thousands of companies, and both federal and provincial governments, Mitacs builds partnerships that support industrial and social innovation in Canada.

 - Open to all disciplines and all industry sectors, projects can span a wide range of areas, including manufacturing, business processes, IT, social sciences, design, and more.

-- Mitacs is funded by the Government of Canada, the Government of New Brunswick along with university and industry partners.
+- Mitacs is funded by the Government of Canada and the Government of New Brunswick, along with university and industry partners.